side-corncave/100-days-of-code/log.md

 ### Day 10: Tuesday, March 14, 2023

 New day, new set of problems to solve (focus on lists today).
 Today was relatively easier, not sure if that is because the problems were simpler, or I am getting better at thinking about problems.
 Probably both, with the first being the bigger reason.

+### Day 11: Monday, March 15, 2023

+Went through some extremely intense days and was away from desk.
+Thought about how missing the challenge was such a big problem, but couldn't/didn't find the time.
+Spent today solving a few more problems.